Olympus E-M1 II vs E-M5 II

 It is notable that the E-M1 II has a headphone jack, which is not present on the E-M5 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M1 II and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the E-M1 II followed on from the Olympus E-M1.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is the Olympus E-M1 II better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus OM-D E-M1 Mark II:

 - More detail: Offers more megapixels (20.2 vs 15.9MP) with a 13% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.